hapostgres/pg_auto_failover/docs/ref/reference.rst

   - The *pgautofailover* PostgreSQL extension implements the pg_auto_failover monitor.
   - The ``pg_autoctl`` command manages pg_auto_failover services.

+This section lists all the ``pg_autoctl`` commands, and we have a lot of them.
+For getting started with the essential set of commands, see the :ref:`how-to` section.

 pg_autoctl command list
 -----------------------